KristianKarl/ImageFind/README.md

 - ImageFind needs to run from the machine where the collection is on.
 - The firewall on the machine needs to be opened for the chosen port.

+### Pre-rendering of videos

+There's a utility [bash script](utils/transcodePreviewVideos.sh) that should be run ahead of time to render smaller and normalized versions of the original videos.

+Usage:

+  `./transcodePreviewVideos.sh [scan_folder] [target_folder] [num_jobs]`

+Arguments:
+- scan_folder
+  - Optional.
+Path to the folder to scan for video files.
+Defaults to current directory.
+- target_folder
+  - Optional.
+Path to the folder where transcoded videos will be saved.
+Defaults to scan folder.
+This is the same folder that `ImageFind` argument the `--video_preview-cache` should hold.
+- num_jobs
+  - Optional.
+Number of parallel transcoding jobs.
+Defaults to 5.

+Output:
+- Creates new files with _480p.mp4 suffix for each transcoded video in the target folder.
+- Skips transcoding if the output file already exists in the target folder.

+Example:
+  `./transcodePreviewVideos.sh ~/Pictures/ ~/img_service/video_preview_cache/`

 ### CLI Arguments

 - --scan-dir <DIR> (required)